LucCADORET/ProcPlanets/README.md

 - improve the terrain edition for more "earth-like" aspect
   - plateaux
   - less regular "wavyness" with a lot of flat parts but also some high and some deep parts ?
-- add skybox reflection and not just a random light
 - add props on the surface
   - trees
   - rocks ??
 - add ocean and ocean shader
-- add some textures
-  - PBR textures ? trilinear texturing ?
 - compute the planet on the GPU
 - add atmosphere
 - add LOD